Blockchains: How do they work?

 One interesting side-effect of this is how ownership works.
 In blockchain there aren’t any owners or “users”.
 Think about a traditional application, where a user is authenticated with a password.
 Because those applications are controlled by one entity, if the password is lost they can perform recovery operations and create a new password.
 But in blockchain the only thing that represents a “user” is the possession of the password, in this case a private key.
 If the password is lost or stolen, it cannot be recovered.

-That's why it isn't so much who owns anything, but what you can or cannot do.
+That's why it isn't so much who owns anything, but what you can or cannot decrypt the data.

 As a consequence of distribution and encryption, blockchains are immutable.
 This doesn’t mean that the final application using the blockchain is immutable.
 Applications built on top of blockchains have a derived state, which can be inferred from traversing the entire chain.
 What this means is that anything from the derived state can be changed, but the history of modifications will always be recorded.

 Having all this into account, it’s important to keep in mind something that isn’t immediately obvious.
-Operations performed on a blockchain can be really slow and resource-wasting.
+Operations performed on a blockchain can be really slow and resource-consuming.

 The problem is not the operation itself.
 In order to trust an operation as valid, it should be spread through the network until it is considered secure.
 For example, in the Bitcoin blockchain it can take as long as one hour to have a confirmed transaction.
 And Ethereum nodes have to do a lot of extra work just to maintain security.
 Other blockchains have different timeframes and limitations, but this goes to show how unexpected consequences can arise from not knowing the specifics of a technology.